bipeo-bytes/open-webui-tools/README.md

 python -m py_compile tools/*.py
 ```

-This checks the project for syntax errors without requiring a full Open WebUI runtime.
+This checks the project for syntax errors without requiring the external tools or a live Open WebUI runtime.

 ## Notes

-- The implementation intentionally prefers the Python standard library plus Pydantic for compatibility with minimal Open WebUI environments.
+- The tools use the Python standard library for HTTP, networking, and subprocess work wherever practical, with Pydantic for Open WebUI valve configuration.
 - Tools are intentionally narrow in scope and should be treated as allowlisted wrappers rather than unrestricted shell access.
 - Store credentials and tokens in Open WebUI valves; do not hardcode them into tool files.
 - A tool is only as safe as the command list and validation it enforces — the FortiGate and other wrappers in this workspace are designed with that principle in mind.